tud-ccc/lf-mujoco/README.md

-# lf-mujoco
+# Lingua-Franca Mujoco Simulator

-Lingua Franca wrapper around deepminds physics simulation software
+**Contact:** <tassilo.tanneberger@tu-dresden.de>

+This is a very shallow wrapper around mujoco to interface with lingua-franca programs.